Are your hips hurting or stiff? Are home treatments and doctor visits not working for you? It’s time to consider hip physical therapy.

 Stability training involves performing exercises on an uneven surface to train your stabilizing muscles to work properly.
 Practicing these exercises regularly will facilitate communication between your muscles and brain, helping you balance and stay stable in your normal activities and exercises.

 Strengthening and stretching exercises are the base of most hip physical therapy programs.
 These exercises will ease tension and pain, as well as build strength in the hips to prevent re-injury.

 Your physical therapist will select stretching and strengthening exercises that are appropriate for your hip condition, lifestyle, and goals.

 Here’s a Quick & Easy Way to Get Started

 There are a few things you’ll want to look for in a hip physical therapy clinic in order to receive the best care, such as:

-Back in Motion Sport & Spine Physical Therapy in Fort Myers, FL, meets all of the above criteria and more!
-Our skilled physical therapists specialize in the diagnosis and treatment of hip pain and injuries & have hip pain treatment specialists on their staff.
+Back in Motion Physical Therapy & Performance, located in Fort Myers, FL, rigorously fulfills all the aforementioned criteria and more.
+Our team of highly skilled physical therapists specializes in the precise diagnosis and effective treatment of hip pain and injuries.
+Furthermore, we are proud to have dedicated specialists in hip pain treatment among our staff.

 We employ a state-of-the-art therapeutic approach known as The Gray MethodTM.
 This innovative method adopts a comprehensive whole-body strategy to effectively alleviate your hip condition by addressing its fundamental causes.
 It's important to note that this cutting-edge treatment is exclusively available at our facility.